 into the 2017/8 season and, despite initial progress in the FA Cup and Vase, the Cobras lost their first 23 league games.
 Ian tendered his resignation in January 2018 and former player Jamie Hardwick was appointed as first team manager.
 Jamie resigned after 2 months due to work commitments with Scunthorpe United and Alan Widdowson took over for the remainder of the season that ended in relegation from the NCEL Premier with only 2 points from 42 games.

 Micky Taylor took over for the 2018/19 with a new squad of players.
 A promising start included a memorable 4-3 victory at Barton Town in the FA Cup Extra-Preliminary Round after the Cobras had found themselves 3-0 down in the first half.
 However early momentum wasn’t maintained and Taylor resigned in December 2018 with Dean Short taking over for the remainder of a disappointing season with the club finishing in 18th place.

-For the 2019/20 season new manager and former Chesterfield FC professional Dave Hoole, supported by Dale Spragg and Malc Siddall, brought new optimism and a squad of mainly talented young players with a few older heads.
-They were just beginning to find their feet at step 6 level and were in 15th place before the season was cancelled in March 2020 due to the COVID-19 Pandemic.
-It is hoped that the nucleus of the squad will remain with the club for the 2020/21 season and former Selston player Josh Waldram has come in to strengthen the coaching staff.
+For the 2019/20 season new manager and former Chesterfield FC professional Dave Hoole supported by Dale Spragg and Malc Siddall brought new optimism and a squad of talented young players with a few older heads.
+They were just beginning to find their feet at step 6 level and were in 15th place before the season was cancelled in March 2020 due to the COVID-19 pandemic.